chaos-mesh/chaos-driver/README.md

 ### Build Manually

 Run `make all` to build the kernel module.
-The `KBUILD_PATH` environment variable should point to the kernel source code.
+The `KBUILD_PATH` environment variable should point to the kernel source code or kernel headers, which can be installed through `yum install kernel-devel` or `apt install linux-headers-$(uname -r)` according to your distribution.
 By default, it's `/lib/modules/$(uname -r)/build`.

 ## Usage